portel-dev/ncp/examples/client-perspective-powerhouse.md

 await tools.call("schedule:create", {
   name: "my-automation",
   schedule: "0 9 * * *",
-  tool: "ncp:code",  // ← This is the key!
+  tool: "code:run",  // ← This is the key!
   parameters: {
     code: `
       // This code runs on NCP